-3.4.
-VSS systems
+3.5.
+CCTV systems

-By integrating VSS and other systems such as access control, the benefits of more than one system can be coupled to provide a more efficient and usable solution for the end user.
+By integrating CCTV and other systems such as access control, the benefits of more than one system can be coupled to provide a more efficient and usable solution for the end user.
 For example:

-- Live camera views can be integrated with the access control software, equally access control or other data can be integrated with the VSS system. - Access control and other security detection systems can initiate pre- and post-event video recording, linking the video recording with the event information.
-This makes searching for events on the Network Video Recording Equipment / Software more effective as only the event needs to be searched, for example 'door forced - stores door' or 'zone 3 - perimeter breached.' - Track individuals using Facial Recognition Technology (FRT) by using a biometric to identify or verify a person by comparing and analysing patterns based on a person's facial contours for identity verification purposes against the database/recording to track suspect users. - Initiate camera presets when specific pre-determined events occur, e.g. when entering a room in a bank, switch the camera to zoom into the door to identify the individual. - Use VSS with time & attendance system to detect / eradicate 'buddy-clocking', a practice where employees clock each other on and off work.
+- Live camera views can be integrated with the access control software, equally access control or other data can be integrated with the CCTV system. - Access control and other security detection systems can initiate pre and post-event video recording, linking the video recording with the event information.
+This makes searching for events on the Digital Video Recorder (DVR) more effective as only the event needs to be searched, for example 'door forced stores door' or 'zone 3 perimeter breached.'

+- Track individuals and record their access details against the recording to track suspect users or stolen card users. - Initiate camera presets when specific pre-determined events occur, e.g. when entering a room in a bank, switch the camera to zoom into the door to identify the individual. - Use CCTV with time & attendance system to detect / eradicate 'buddy-clocking', a practice where employees clock each other on and off work.